PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Method

 \section{Method}

-\textbf{Overview.} We first review the definition of PPS and the recent Mask Transformers for segmentation as preliminary in Sec.~\ref{sec:background}.
-Then we point out the potential issues of the PPS metric propose a new balanced metric named Part-Whole Quality in Sec.~\ref{sec:PWQ}.
-Next, we briefly describe the meta-architecture of PanopticPartFormer in Sec.~\ref{sec:meta}.
-After that, we detail the previous PanopticPartFormer design~\cite{li2022panopticpartformer} in Sec.~\ref{sec:ppformer_eccv} as a unified model.
-Following the same meta-architecture, we design a new enhanced version named PanopticPartFormer++ in Sec.~\ref{sec:ppformer++}.
-Finally, we detail the training and inference procedure of both models in Sec.~\ref{sec:train_and_inference}.
+We first review the definition of PPS and the recent Mask Transformers for segmentation as preliminary in Sec.~\ref{sec:background}.
+Then, we describe the meta-architecture of PanopticPartFormer in Sec.~\ref{sec:meta} and detail the previous PanopticPartFormer design~\cite{li2022panopticpartformer} in Sec.~\ref{sec:ppformer_eccv} as a unified model.
+Via our PanopticPartFormer, we discuss the potential issues of the PPS metric and propose a new balanced metric named Part-Whole Quality in Sec.~\ref{sec:PWQ}.
+Next, in Sec.~\ref{sec:ppformer++}, we present a new enhanced version named PanopticPartFormer++ further to enhance our proposed PWQ metric and previous PartPQ metric.
+Finally, we describe the training and inference procedure of both models in Sec.~\ref{sec:train_and_inference}.